techgrounds/techgrounds-Rogier1978/05_Azure_1/AZ-05 Storage Account.md

 ## Opdracht
 1. On the home screen, there is a service called "Storage accounts".
 After clicking it shows an overview of mine sorage accounts.
 I have none so I click "+ Create".
-I enter a form so I fill in and click "Next Advanced":
+I entered a form and I filled it in and clicked "Next Advanced":
 ![](https://github.com/techgrounds/techgrounds-Rogier1978/blob/main/00_includes/05_Azure_1/AZ_05%20storage%20account%2001.png)

 I have filled in all pages seen on the top, and created a storage account with details below: